WebOfTrustInfo/verifiable-news/brainstorming.md

 We can consider blogging platform plugins (e.g. Drupal, Joomla and WordPress plugins) for verifiable factual claims.

 ### Factual Claims as Custom Post Types
+Factual claims can be implemented as a custom post type.

 https://codex.wordpress.org/Post_Types#Custom_Post_Types

 ### Creating, Editing and Revoking Factual Claims
 The plugins can include forms and API for users to create, edit, move/forward/redirect and delete/revoke factual claims.
 The plugins can ping lists of services and users whenever factual claims are created, updated or deleted.

 ### Factual Claims and Content Types
-The plugins can return content for requests for factual claims for the content types of HTML and JSON-LD.
+The plugins can return content for requests for factual claims for content types including HTML and JSON-LD.

 ### Factual Claims and Schema.org Schemas
 The plugins can embed verifiable claim schema into hypertext outputs using RDFa and/or as JSON-LD through the `<script>` element.